 An award letter is a document that we provide to students detailing their aid offers (scholarships and/or federal aid) for the year.
 The letter will provide you with terms and conditions of any scholarships you receive, information about the cost of attendance, and directions on how to accept or decline your offers.

 There is no in-state or out-of-state tuition rate.
 With the exception of a few special cohort programs, every student will pay the same per-credit-hour tuition rate.
 The tuition rate is also the same for master's and doctoral students.
 All students, regardless of degree level, will be charged the same per-credit-hour tuition rate.
-Click here for information on the cost of attendance.
+Click here for information tuition and fees as well as the cost of attendance.

 Some financial aid packages are created as early as February for the upcoming academic year.
 At that time, we do not know what your enrollment will be.
-Therefore, all students are given the standard half-time (6-8 billable credit hours per semester) budget.
-We allow you to update this by completing a Repackaging Form if you are a three-quarter time (9-11 billable credit hours per semester) or full-time (12+ billable credit hours per semester) student.
+Therefore, all students with the exception of some

 A billable credit hour is a credit hour that you are required to pay for.
 It would appear as a charge on your student account.
 A Certificate of Equivalency (COE) is not a billable credit hour because you do not pay for it.
 To request a COE or to learn more about them, please reach out to the Office of the Registrar and your academic advisor.

 Please note that your financial aid cost of attendance will change if you are enrolled in COEs as opposed to billable credit hours and this will impact the dollar amount of financial aid you can receive.
 You are encouraged to contact our office to discuss your specific situation.